-CAS number: 57006-69-6.

-Basis for action: The PMN states that the use of the substance will be as a chemical intermediate.
-Based on the physical/chemical properties of the PMN substance and Structure Activity Relationships (SAR) analysis of test data on analogous substances, EPA has identified concerns for skin sensitization, specific target organ toxicity, skin and eye irritation, neurotoxicity, and aquatic toxicity if the chemical substance is used in ways other than as intended by the PMN submitter.
+Chemical name: Isocyanate terminated polyurethane resin (generic).
+CAS number: Not available.
+Basis for action: The PMN states that the generic (non-confidential) use of the substance will be as an adhesive for open, non-dispersive use.
+Based on the physical/chemical properties of the PMN substance and SAR analysis of test data on analogous substances, EPA has identified concerns for sensitization, if the chemical substance is used in ways other than as intended by the PMN submitter.
 Other conditions of use of the PMN substance that EPA intends to assess before they occur include the following: